Q: Where is the Learning Resource Center located? Where is the Writing Center?

 Do the writing consultants provide help via email?

-Usually, no. In general, we have found that it is easier and more effective to meet face-to-face.
-The exception is resumes and cover letters, and even then we will often suggest that your first meeting with us be in person; but after that, we can read and make suggestions about later drafts via email.
+In general, we have found that it is easier and more effective to meet face-to-face.
+The exception is for students in our distance (low-residency) degree programs; we will work with you online.
 Please contact us for more information about this service.